 "In any case, I don't recall seeing any truly discernable configuration, just a small, glowing, slight lozenge-shaped blob light ---a single blob.
 We only saw one object, not several as some witnesses later reported.
 At the time, we were convinced that it was a 'Jap' reconnaissance plane, and that L.A. might be due for a major air-raid in the near future.
 Remember, this was less than three months after Pearl Harbor.
 But that of course never happened.
 Later on, we all expected 'them,' that is, the Military, to tell us what was really up there after the war.
 But that never happened, either."

 In February of 1942 I was a boy myself, somewhat younger than Littleton, living with my two brothers and my parents in a little house on the 300 block of South Lucia Street in Redondo Beach, California.
 I remember that night quite well.
 Most people would agree that Littleton, age eight, could remember what he saw that night, but me, a couple of years younger, questionable.
 However, I remember a lot of things, up to and well before that period of time in my life.
 For example, my mother nursing my brother who was three years younger than me.
 Seeing barrage balloons floating in the sky tethered to the ground over the shipyards in Terminal Island where my father worked.
 Because metal was not available for toys during wartime, the lifesize cardboard toy fighter plane-type cockpit --- colored on one side with dials and windshield and printed only in black and white on the backside --- with a movable square cardboard joystick called Capt.
 Sparks Airplane Pilot Cockpit that the girl next door had.
 So too, for me, my only new wartime metal toy that I had and carried with me everywhere I went like it was gold, a Captain Midnight decoder badge.
-I remember well my dad taking me to see the Japanese two-man midget submarine that washed up on shore just south of the pier.
+I remember well my dad taking me to see a two-man Japanese Midget Submarine that washed up on shore just south of the pier.
 And, as described in World War II Comes To Redondo, lifting me up to look inside the sub through the open hatch.
 The oil derricks in the field behind my house and me telling the workmen there my mother made the best apple pie in the world --- and all of them coming over to try some at my invitation, hard hats and all.
 I remember as well, my dad, like Littleton's dad, was an air raid warden --- with a white doughboy helmet and an armband, both of which I would put on and run around playing air raid warden all day long.

 My dad got up that night when the sirens went off to do his air raid warden stuff and eventually practically everybody on our block was outside to see what was going on.
 Littleton was quite right about the object heading inland a couple of miles south of him over Redondo Beach.
 After apparently skirting some distance off the surfline from somewhere around El Segundo to Hermosa Beach, for unknown reasons just as it passed south of the Edison electric generating plant in Redondo, rather than continue south around or past Palos Verdes peninsula, it turned diagonally inland headed in a south southeast direction.
 See PART III.
 Later reports stated the object had been flying at an altitude between 8,000 to 12,000 feet, and if such was the case, with all the searchlights trained on it you would have thought at that altitude we could easily see it coming, but we couldn't.
 True, from our vantage point on Lucia Street, because of the low hills rising up just across Torrance Boulevard at the end of the street, our view of the steam plant was blocked.
 However, the craft must have been slowly dropping altitude ever since it left Baldwin Hills to El Segundo because when it came over us, the object, whatever it was, was not that high off the ground.
 It was a huge giant thing that loomed up over the hills looking so big that when it crossed above our heads you couldn't see the sides, only the bottom --- and it took forever for the thing to finish passing over.
 When it crossed over our house, because it was so low, my dad actually thought it was coming in for a landing.
 In those days a few miles southeast of us was the Lomita air strip along with the remnants of a dry lake and my dad thought that was where it was headed --- as if maybe the craft had been damaged or something.
 When he was assured there was no longer any imminent danger my dad and a few neighbors, some armed with rifles and shotguns, hopped into a couple of cars with some of the men standing on the running boards, and took off down old Sepulveda chasing after it.
 It continued south southeast, gaining both speed and altitude.
 Not landing like they thought and not being able to keep up the men turned back.
 The object eventually crossed somewhere between Palos Verdes on the west and Signal Hill on the east coming out over Long Beach heading south along the California coast toward Huntington Beach --- although at a much, much higher altitude than when it went over Lucia Street.
 Where it ended up nobody knows.
 Or do they?